GeorgePetts/Interview/README.md

 Database

-The database resides on a Azure cloud server and is exactly like the script provided by DACK, with the exception of a stored procedure added to provide the data for the API.
+The database is exactly like the script provided by a previous interviewing company, with the exception of a stored procedure added to provide the data for the API.
 The API calls the stored procedure via entity framework.
 The MVC uses the three tables in the database to populate the dropdowns.
 The stored procedure definition is in sp_Employees.sql.

+A backup of the database is in Dacktest/data_backup.

 The connection string is stored in the appsettings.json files for both projects.  the appsettings.json file for the MVC projects also contains the URL for the API.